Usual final build

 - However in this build we are locking away our options of getting cost effective defensive magic resistance items like Mercury's Treads or Abyssal Scepter.
 That means that if we want to get any magic resistance in this build we will have to wait till late game because we can't delay our core damage items like that or we will have to only buy basic items during mid game like Negatron Cloak and later upgrade them or replace them.

 - Overall this build is very good for balanced early game with good transition into mid game and late game.
-With Morellonomicon we deal a lot of damage (100 ap is a lot) despite having a bit less attack speed.
+With Morellonomicon we deal a lot of damage (100 ap is a lot) despite having a bit delayed attack speed boost.
 We also fix all mana problems we could ever have.

 Build 2 (the Nashor's Tooth build):